-Cologne's Second Round of COVID-19 Tests All Negative
+Cologne's second round of COVID-19 tests all negative

 "Only players who have been tested negatively twice in succession are allowed to train and play."

-Cologne midfielder Birger Verstraete criticized the decision to continue training in the aftermath of the positive tests, though he later backtracked on his comments.
+Cologne midfielder Birger Verstraete criticised the decision to continue training in the aftermath of the positive tests, though he later backtracked on his comments.

 The Bundesliga has been suspended since March 13 due to the coronavirus pandemic but a decision on its potential resumption will be made on Wednesday.

-Cologne have stated they are ready to move into a "quarantine-like" training camp if the green light is given to finish the 2019-20 season behind closed doors.
+Cologne has stated they are ready to move into a "quarantine-like" training camp if the green light is given to finish the 2019-2020 season behind closed doors.